Towards an Understanding of Large Language Models in Software Engineering Tasks: LLMs in Software Engineering Tasks

 \subsection{Code Management}

 \textbf{Definition:} Code management is a crucial aspect of the software engineering development and maintenance process.
-It involves version control~\citep{N163}, collaborative management~\citep{N164}, and release management of source code during software development~\citep{N162}.
+When using LLM for code management, LLM analyzes the given code based on the requirements, such as version control~\citep{N163}, collaborative management~\citep{N164}, and release management of source code during software development~\citep{N162}.

-\textbf{Example:} CollabCoder~\citep{N50} is a good example of using LLM for code management, as shown in Fig.~\ref{fig:codemanagement}.
-In this example, the LLM is mainly involved in three stages - independent open coding, iterative discussions, and the development of a final codebook, to assist with code generation, code merging and version control.

 Code management is complex and challenging.
 Parallel development and collaboration can lead to code conflicts.
 Moreover, in large-scale projects, branch management and version iterations significantly increase the difficulty of code management.
 Traditional code management tools, such as Git~\citep{N160}, provide a powerful set of commands and rules to handle version control and branch management tasks.
 However, using these tools still requires developers to have expertise, especially when dealing with complex merge conflicts and branch management.
-As shown in Fig.~\ref{fig:codeman}, LLMs are applied to code collaborative development and test management

 Due to the various challenges in code management tasks, some cutting-edge works aim to leverage the power of LLMs to alleviate the complexity of the code management process, and even achieve automated code management without manual intervention~\citep{N46, N47}.
 For example, Toufique et al.\citep{N92} evaluates the effectiveness of LLMs in assisting engineers in managing security incidents in cloud services, while Shrivastava et al.\citep{N19} addresses the issue of LLM models struggling to understand the context present in repositories.
 Additionally, some works based on LLMs have developed code management tools or frameworks to assist code managers, aiding in version management~\citep{N50} and personnel training~\citep{N81}.